-4.7.1 The graph below shows the number of applications received from five of our competitors over the last ten months.
+4.7.1 The graph below shows the number of applications received from six of our competitors in 2008.
 There are presently over 30 Approved Inspectors actively working with the STG area.
-We have therefore shown the top five of these Approved Inspectors.
+We have therefore shown the top six of these Approved Inspectors.
 These approved inspectors have consistently submitted applications each month for work in the area.